Different reactions to fire

 Autistic adults are just as likely to hide, similar to children, in a fire situation to get away from the noise and the unexpected situation.
 So check wardrobes, under beds and behind furniture.

 Autistic people may resist moving during a fire emergency, so try to reassure and repeat instructions.
 Describe the emergency procedure/escape plan in advance if possible, using a step by step approach.
 Assign one carer or family member to be responsible for getting the person with autism out of the home and to a place of safety.

-If the individual is presenting with behaviours that cause you to suspect they have an autism, make your colleagues/friends aware of this, so everyone can be sensitive to the person’s needs.
+If the individual is presenting with behaviours that cause you to suspect someone is autistic, make your colleagues/friends aware of this, so everyone can be sensitive to the person’s needs.

 Autistic adults and children may wander off or bolt after rescue.
 Stay with the person with autism or hand over to another caregiver or advocate.

 A reaction to the noise of a smoke alarm or a fire can be to run away.
 When autistic children and adults are in this ‘flight mode’ they may become oblivious to other dangers, such as road traffic or a barrier tape, and run towards a different danger.
 Make sure the person is supervised during this unsettling time.

 Autistic adults and children may not have a typical range of sensations and may not feel the cold, heat, or pain in a typical manner.
 They may fail to acknowledge pain.
 They may show an unusual pain response that could include laughter, humming, singing and removing of clothing.

 Children and adults with autism and anxiety may become frightened in response to sensory stimuli.
 Some individuals with autism have difficulty telling people what’s scaring them, so may show fear with extreme avoidance of a situation.
 For example, someone might refuse to go to a place after experiencing the noise and confusion of a smoke alarm and fire drill.
 As a result people with sensory sensitivity:

 - May not like the feel of certain materials (example: a blanket)